-In the meantime, please consider making a donation to the Fletcher Trail Maintenance Fund to buy the equipment, materials, supplies, & tools needed by the community volunteers working to restore and rebuild the Mount Wilson Trail.
-To secure and replace the trail will require an even greater amount of additional equipment, materials, supplies, and tools, well beyond what has been used in the past.
-All donors to the Fletcher Trail Maintenance Fund will receive a tax-deductible donation acknowledgment letter.
+In the meantime, please consider making a tax-deductible donation to the “Fletcher Trail Maintenance Fund” to help buy the equipment, materials, supplies, & tools needed by the community volunteers working to restore and rebuild the MWT.
+The damage is so great that to secure, re-engineer, and replace sections of the Mount Wilson Trail will require an even greater amount of additional equipment, materials, supplies, and tools, well beyond what has been used in the past.

 As one of the oldest trail races in California, the Mt.
 Wilson Trail Race takes you 8.6 miles from Kersting Court in Sierra Madre to Orchard Camp and back.
 The elevation gain is over 2160 feet on a winding course that changes regularly due to fire, earthquakes, and erosion.
 The original path, first used by the Gabrielino Indians, was dug out by Benjamin "Don Benito" Wilson in 1864.
 Are you ready to join the adventure?